niteshch/EnronDataQuerying/README.md

 		<property name="password" value="*****" />
 </bean>
 ```
-Run `mvn clean install`
+Run `mvn clean install` in `com.textiq.web` directory

-Copy the war file from target directory and paste it into the webapps folder of tomcat
+Copy the war file from `com.textiq.web\target` directory and paste it into the webapps folder of tomcat

 Start tomcat server and you can access the application using the following URL:
 [http://localhost:8080/textiq/email/](http://localhost:8080/textiq/email/)